BettyHoPro/tweeter/README.md

 # Tweeter Project

-Tweeter<http://localhost:8080/> is a simple, single-page, social-media liked and full stack web app. this app is the platform that provides users to post, tweet and share their thoughts and opinions in the social media platform.
+Tweeter<http://localhost:8080/> is a simple, single-page, social-media liked and full stack web app.

+This app is the platform that provides users to post, tweet and share their thoughts and opinions.

 It aims for practicing user friendly, mobile first and responsive design for learning purpose during enrolling Lighthouse Labs BootCamp.
 ## Developer

-Betty Ho
+Betty Ho, Lighthouse Labs

 ## Designer

-Betty Ho
+Betty Ho,
-LightHouse labs
+Lighthouse labs
 ## Skills

 CSS, Ajax, Jquery, Html, Javascript, UI Design, Illustration